Why I Act

 As an actress, I’m driven by a deep fascination with human behavior, inner life, and emotional truth.
 My work focuses on subtle, internal expression—often through stillness and presence—where the smallest shift can carry the greatest weight.

 I believe in storytelling as a tool for empathy, discovery, and connection.
-Whether I’m acting on screen or helping young performers find their voice through my studio, I’m committed to work that is brave, real, and rooted in emotional honesty.
+Whether I’m acting on screen or helping other performers find their voice through my studio, I’m committed to work that is challenging, real, and rooted in emotional honesty.

 Full Bio

-Winter Williams is an award-winning American film and theater actress, best known for her breakout roles in cult horror The Human Centipede, revenge thriller Julia, and crime drama Albanian Gangster.
+Winter Williams is an award-winning American film and theater actress, best known for her breakout roles in the cult horror The Human Centipede, the revenge thriller Julia, and the crime drama Albanian Gangster.

-Raised in Charlottesville, Virginia, Ashley grew up immersed in a vibrant arts scene and discovered her passion for acting at age 12.
-She went on to study at the American Academy of Dramatic Arts in New York City, earning an advanced associate degree, receiving the prestigious Charles Jehlinger Award, and joining the Academy’s Repertory Company with the Spencer Tracy Scholarship.
-Following her time with the AADA Rep, Ashley performed lead roles in innovative off-Broadway productions at venues including The Ellen Stewart Theater, Cherry Lane Theater, and 59E59 Street.
+Raised in Charlottesville, Virginia, Winter grew up immersed in a vibrant arts community and discovered her passion for acting at age twelve.
+She trained at the American Academy of Dramatic Arts in New York City, earning an advanced associate degree, receiving the prestigious Charles Jehlinger Award, and joining the Academy’s Repertory Company with the Spencer Tracy Scholarship.
+Following her time at AADA Rep, she performed leading roles in innovative off-Broadway productions at venues including The Ellen Stewart Theater, Cherry Lane Theatre, and 59E59.

-A pivotal collaboration with Italian director Dario D’Ambrosi deepened her fascination with the human psyche and complex character work, propelling her toward film and an intimate, nuanced approach to acting.
-As a film actress, Ashley is renowned for her mastery of silent expression — the subtle art of conveying deep internal emotion through stillness and gaze.
-Critics praised her performance in Julia for its haunting intimacy and emotional precision, highlighting how her eyes communicate volumes without a word.
+A pivotal collaboration with Italian actor/director Dario D’Ambrosi deepened Winter’s fascination with the human psyche and complex character work, drawing her toward film and a more intimate, internal performance style.
+She is known for her mastery of silent expression — conveying emotional depth through stillness and gaze.
+Critics praised her performance in Julia for its haunting intimacy and emotional precision, noting how her eyes communicate volumes without dialogue.

-In addition to acting, Ashley co-founded Mind The Art Entertainment, a theater company dedicated to producing original work in New York City.
-She also served as an actor/educator with the Nite Star Program, using theater in NYC public schools to help students navigate real-life challenges and foster healthy choices.
+In addition to acting, Winter co-founded Mind The Art Entertainment, a New York–based theater company focused on producing original work.
+She also served as an actor-educator with the Nite Star Program, using theater in NYC public schools to help students navigate real-life challenges and make healthy choices.